Scholarships & Student Benefits

 Student membership in the ACS

 Available at no charge to verified, full time students of horticulture, forestry or plant sciences.
 Electronic delivery of publications only.
-Email your name, name of school, intended major and name of professor to Steve Courtney, National Office manager.
+Email your name, name of school, intended major and name of professor to the ACS Office.

 Scholarships, Awards, and Internships